 5. Visit The Church: Eglise Saint-Michel de La Turbie

 The best place to see l’Eglise Saint-Michel de la Turbie is from the top of the Roman ruins.
-The church is unique from others in the area for the small tile details on the top and sides of the church.
+The church is unique from others in the area because of the small tile details on the top and sides of the church.

 La Turbie is a village full of history, so there is a lot within the town that you’ll want to make sure that you don’t miss!